mspnp/aks-baseline-regulated/workload/readme.md

 The workload is spread across two namespaces, `a0005-i` and `a0005-o` representing components that are directly in-scope (`-i`) and components that themselves are not in-scope, but need to be adjacent (`-o`) to the in-scope workload.

-The workload will take advantage of the shared ingress controller and Open Service Mesh installation that the [Infrastructure Operator](/docs/rbac-suggestions.md#role-ideas) installed on the cluster.
+The workload will take advantage of the shared ingress controller and Open Service Mesh installation that the [Infrastructure Operator](/docs/rbac-suggestions#role-ideas) installed on the cluster.

 ## a0005-i

 This is the "in scope" namespace.
 It's pods ideally will be targeting the matching, dedicated "in scope" nodepool.
 There is a zero-trust network policy applied to this namespace and this namespace is enrolled in the workload service mesh.

 ### web-frontend

 This is an ASP.NET 5.0 application that kicks off a series of network calls in the cluster to report on allowed traffic flows.
 This is what your ingress controller will be routing traffic to.
-It is able to communicate to microservice-a only (in the a0005-o namespace).
+It can communicate to microservice-a only (in the a0005-o namespace).

 ### microservice-c